portainer/portainer-docs/docs/source/templates.rst

 A JSON array describing the ports exposed by template.
 Each element in the array must be a valid JSON string specifying the port number in the container and the protocol.

+It can be optionally prefixed with the port that must be mapped on the host in the ``port:`` form.

-Each port will be automatically bound on the host by Docker when starting the container.
+If the host port is not specified, the Docker host will automatically assign one when starting the container.

 This field is **optional**.